JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 @test f(x0) == f_pss(x0, U)
 ```

-Similarly, you can compute: the gradient, the element-gradients and explicit how the gradient is partitioned
+Similarly, you can compute: the gradient, the element gradients and explicit how the gradient is partitioned
 ```@example PartitionedStructuresQuadratic
 ∇f(x) = [2x[1] + x[2], x[1] + 2x[2] + 3x[3], 2x[3] + 3x[2]]
 ∇f1(x) = [2x[1] + x[2], x[1]]